Department of Communication & Theatre

 - Second, treat securing an internship the same as you would for finding a job.
 Prepare a resume and hone your interview skills.

-- Lastly, follow up on any leads you have from personal contacts or friends, check the bulletin board outside Dr. Forward’s office (back stairwell), or spend some time on the Job Board on the Career Center's web site.
+- Lastly, follow up on any leads you have from personal contacts or friends, check the bulletin board on back stairwell in Cabrillo Hall, or spend some time on the Job Board on the Career Center's web site.